tmcgilchrist/ghuntley/content/contact.md

 # what I may not respond to

-I do not do tech-support unless you have we have a commerical agreement in place.
-If you want general help for per hour of time (whether it's for help on  open source, a workshop, training, or contributing), email me for more details.
+I do not do tech-support unless we have a commercial agreement in place.
+If you want general help per hour of time (whether it's for help on open source, a workshop, training, or contributing), email me for more details.

 If your message doesn't explicitly look like it needs a response or it's vague or not clear what the purpose is, you may not hear back from me.